 Taking it to the next level with an ND filter

 I began looking the work of many talented landscape photographers and decided I wanted to try my hand at long exposures.
 I did hours of research and finally decided to get a Hoya Pro 72mm 1000x Neutral Density Filter, which is a 10 stop ND filter.
 This allowed me to smooth oceans, waterfalls and show motion in the water.
 It also helped to show motion in the sky especially with cloud movement and during sunset/sunrise.

 Keeping charged with batteries

 If you are traveling like me, you don’t get to charge your batteries every day.
 I carry four batteries with me and charge them all whenever I get the opportunity.
 The Wasabi Power Pack comes with 2 batteries and a charger, which is handy for the hotel room and is much cheaper than buying the Sony version.
 Sony mirrorless cameras tend to go through batteries a bit quicker than traditional DSLR’s so I suggest buying a few extras so you don’t run out on top of a mountain as the sun is setting.

-I bought two SanDisk Extreme PRO, which have worked perfectly for me and can hold over 1500 raw images and are also capable of shooting 4K video.
+I bought two SanDisk Extreme PRO, which has worked perfectly for me and can hold over 1500 raw images and are also capable of shooting 4K video.

-If you have any suggestions for other useful gear for beginners or travel photographers comment below.
+If you have any suggestions for other useful photography equipment for beginners comment below.
 I’m always looking out for handy accessories.